raspberrypi/documentation/linux/usage/text-editors.md

 sudo apt-get install vim
 ```

+You can edit a file in vim with `vim somefile.txt`.
 Vim also has a graphical version which opens in a window and allows interaction with the mouse.
 This version is installable separately:

 ```
 sudo apt-get install vim-gnome
 ```

+To use the graphical version of vim, use `gvim somefile.txt`.
 You can save configuration in a `.vimrc` file in your user's home directory.
+To learn more about editing in Vi and Vim, you can run `vimtutor` and follow the tutorial.

 ### Emacs